mwittmann/as-em-search/README.md

 directory and use git pull to obtain the latest version.

 Don't forget to activate the plugin through the 'Plugins' menu in WordPress

+**Permissions**

+Roles that have the `list_users` capability can access the search page.
+Alternatively, users with the custom `as_em_search` capability can access the search page.
+(The plugin does not add or remove this custom capability, but checks for it.
+You can add it using WP-CLI or a role editor plugin.)